zannloo/tp/docs/DeveloperGuide.md

 How the `Model` component works:

-* Depending on the nature of the command, a static method is called to generate a `TaskOperation` or a `ChildrenOperation` Object that acts as an interface manipulate the Model
+* Depending on the nature of the command, the corresponding method is called to generate a `TaskOperation` or a `ChildOperation` object that acts as an interface manipulate the model
 * In this case, a `TaskOperation` object is created.
 This object would store all the necessary information to make changes directly on the correct state.
 * The `Command` instance calls the required method in the `TaskOperation` object which results in the `TaskOperation`